Chapter 15: The Voice

 toward me.
 As he closed the gap between us, he never took his eyes off

-mine, and he never uttered a word.
-When he stopped, his face was five
+mine, and not a word did he utter.
+When he stopped, his face was just

-feet from my face.
+five feet from mine.
 He just stood there as quietly as if he were a

 churchgoer waiting for the prayers to start.
 In that instant, as I